-Investment Options: the investment choices available to Members in the Complete Super, as described in Part 5 of this Guide.
+Investment Options: the investment choices available to Members in the Multitude YourChoice Super comprising the Core Menu and the Full Menu, as described in Part 5 of this Guide.

 Investment Switch: the functionality to place full or partial switch orders between Investment Options.